 Last month, I wrote about my trip to Portugal with The Colour Flooring Company where I visited the cork oak forest, saw cork being harvested and processed and found out what kinds of things cork can be used for.
 I also learnt about its amazing sustainability credentials.
 You can read that post here.

-In today’s post, I want to take a look at one of the products that cork can be used for and that is cork flooring.
+In today’s post, I want to take a look at one of the products that cork can be used for and that is waterproof cork flooring.
 Since we moved into our flat almost six years ago, I’ve been struggling to decide what I want to replace all our old carpets with and now that the girls are growing up a bit we’re getting close to being able to do that.
-After my trip to Portugal, I am now 100% convinced that I want to get waterproof cork flooring.
+After my trip to Portugal, I am now 100% convinced that I want to get cork as flooring.

 - It is extremely lightweight (one of the lightest solid substances there is)